ToshioCP/Gtk4-tutorial/gfm/sec20.md

 ~~~

-Now we know that Gnome Calculator used gsettings and it sets `button-mode` key to "advanced" which is the current mode.
+Now we know that Gnome Calculator used gsettings and it has set `button-mode` key to "advanced".
 The value remains even the calculator quits.
 So when the calculator is run again, it will appear as an advanced mode calculator.

 ### glib-compile-schemas

-GSettings schemas are specified with XML format.
+GSettings schemas are specified with an XML format.
 The XML schema files must have the filename extension `.gschema.xml`.
 The following is the XML schema file for the application `tfe`.